Tips for managing and resolving TIPSA incidents

 Modification or cancellation of refund

-- If you need to modify or cancel a refund for an order that has already been confirmed or is in progress, you must notify the customer service team so they can process it.
+1. If you need to modify or cancel a refund for an order that is already prepared or is experiencing an incident, you must notify the customer service team so they can process it.
 Please plan to coordinate the next delivery with the customer at least 48 business hours in advance to allow the delivery company time to replace the label.

 Size changes